doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ```
 In many progrmaming languages the AST representation of the code is hidden from the user, but Elixir makes it available to you and it even allows you to manipulate it at will.
 A macro would receive that tree, process it, and output a new version, adding or removing elements from the tree, or just analyzing it.
 For instance, it could compute the result of the expression at compile time, and turn the previous example tree into just `9`.
 A real-life example of macros are the functions from the `Logger` module.
 The [`Logger.debug/2`](https://hexdocs.pm/logger/Logger.html#debug/2) macro will emit a debug level message during development, but it will be completely removed from your code in a production environment.
 To take things even further, many of Elixir's basic building blocks are implemented as macros themselves, like `defmodule`, `def`, and even `defmacro`.

 Being such an important aspect of the language, Elixir provides tools to work with the AST, in a way that it's not only limited to macros.
-There are tools to parse a string into an Elixir AST and to aid in it's traversal which, among other use cases, also enables you to perform static code analysis of Elixir source code.
+There are tools to parse a string into an Elixir AST and to aid in its traversal which, among other use cases, also enables you to perform static code analysis of Elixir source code.

-Whether you want to write a macro or to analyze Elixir code, you will be working with it's AST representation.
+Whether you want to write a macro or to analyze Elixir code, you will be working with its AST representation.
 Getting comfortable with reading and writing it is vital for this kind of task, and that's where the focus of this article will be.
 I'm not going to focus on the process of evaluating when a macro is needed or how to design it, but in analyzing the AST they receive.
 I will first attempt to cover what the AST looks like, what kind of shapes and combinations are possible, and then we will apply that to build two little projects: a macro to generate typed structs, and a little code style checker.

 # The AST